school-brainhack/school-brainhack.github.io/content/en/project/Intro-BrainDecoding-BHS/index.md

 type: "project" # DON'T TOUCH THIS ! :)
 date: "2020-05-16" # Date you first upload your project.
 # Title of your project (we like creative title)
-title: "Intro to brain decoding, artificial neural network, and classification of Haxby dataset using six different common approaches"
+title: "Intro to brain decoding and classification of Haxby dataset using six different common approaches"

 # List the names of the collaborators within the [ ].
 If alone, simple put your name within []
 names: [Shima Rastegarnia]